 Behold, a small selection of inspiring stories from across the country, that prove that there are two sides to every coin, including social media:

-An app that enables teachers to teach kids about sustainability
+Digital India: An app that enables teachers to teach kids about sustainability

 When my friend Helene, who runs the beautiful Secret Garden in Goa, introduced me to Simran Mulchandani, I had no idea how a single mobile app could have the potential to revolutionise formal schooling.
 As you might be aware, schools in South Asia are very different from our western counterparts.
 The emphasis on academic grades trumps personal growth and out-of-the-box thinking.
 That’s exactly what Simran’s (and his colleagues Priyanka Seth Pandit and Karishma Menon) brainchild “Project Rangeet” aims to address – and after rolling out across 3,000 schools in Bangladesh, they are dreaming of a digital India and setting up pilots across Delhi, Andhra Pradesh and Pune.